yuxi-liu-wired/cheela/src/dragonsegg/god22.md

 Without further word, God's-Chosen moved his pale body through the ring of astrologers, down the mound and out into the multitude, heading for the eastern orifice.

 Some of the crowd whispered as he passed, others reached out to touch his hot pale body with a slender tendril.
-The High Priest, still up on the mound, tried to salvage things by proceeding with the regular worship chants, but no one paid him heed&mdash;not even the chorus.
+The High Priest, still up on the mound, tried to salvage things by proceeding with the regular worship chants, but no one paid him heed---not even the chorus.

 As God's-Chosen left the Temple, the multitude of worshipers broke up into bewildered groups.
 Many had gone without food for a full turn, and they now went out to find something to eat in the overcrowded city.